 Unless specifically authorized by permit, visitors to the Area are prohibited from interfering with or from handling, taking or damaging anything not brought into the Area by the Permit holder.
-If it has been determined that materials at the site are emerging from the ice and dispersal by wind presents a management problem, such materials should be collected or disposed of as appropriate with due regard to the families of victims and according to national procedures.
+If it has been determined that materials at the site are emerging from the ice and dispersal by wind presents a management problem, such materials should be appropriately disposed of with due regard to the families of victims and according to national procedures.
 Materials introduced into the Area subsequent to designation may be removed unless the impact of removal is likely to be greater than leaving the material in situ.
 If this is the case the appropriate authority should be notified.
-The wreckage of flight TE-901 and associated debris are considered 'materials' within this management plan.